 Representation: In Offer Decisioning, a representation is information used by a channel to display an offer, such as location or language.

-Resource: In Platform Launch, a resource is a generic term that refers to options the Platform Launch user can configure inside the client environment, including extensions, data elements, and rules.
+Resource: In the context of tags, a resource is a generic term that refers to options the tagsa user can configure inside the client environment, including extensions, data elements, and rules.

 Role-based access control: Role-based access control enables admins to assign access and permissions to users of Experience Platform.
 Permissions include the ability to view and/or use Experience Platform features, such as creating sandboxes, defining schemas, and managing datasets.

-Rule: In Platform Launch, a rule is a collection of components defining a specific set of events, conditions, and actions that should be grouped logically.
+Rule: In the context of tags, a rule is a collection of components defining a specific set of events, conditions, and actions that should be grouped logically.

-Rule component: In Platform Launch, rule components are the events, conditions, and actions that make up a rule.
+Rule component: In the context of tags, rule components are the events, conditions, and actions that make up a rule.

 Runtime: Runtime specifies a runtime environment for a machine-learning recipe.
 Python, R, Spark, PySpark, and Tensorflow runtimes allow you to input a URL to a Docker image for a recipe source.